pomdtr/sunbeam/docs/faq.md

 # validate a dynamic page
 ./github.sh | sunbeam validate

-# You can even chain it with other sunbeam commands !
-sunbeam run ./github.sh | sunbeam validate
-sunbeam read sunbeam.json | sunbeam validate
 ```

 The validate command will exit with a non-zero exit code if the output is invalid.